 4. Apply to Trademark a Phrase: File your trademark application through the USPTO TEAS portal.
 Include the following materials in your application:

 - List of Preexisting Examples of Use

 5. Use Your Trademark: Until your trademark is official, you can only use the TM or SM symbols.
 Once your trademark is official, you can use the ® symbol to notify others of your trademark status.

 If you need help with registering a trademark, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law.
 They average 14 years of legal experience.
-This includes work with or on behalf of companies like Google, Stripe, and Twilio.
+This includes work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.